tanner06104/trading-notes/notes.md

 - Note 45: Bittensor (TAO) is really bullish
 - Note 46: Render is also a good hodl one
 - Note 47: BitTorrent seems dead for me
+- Note 48: Akash has a huge potential imo